COMMON CANDLE MAKING TERMINOLOGY

 To make it easy for you, we’ve compiled a comprehensive glossary of terms for everything you need to know to master the art of candle making.

 GET TO KNOW COMMON CANDLE MAKING TERMS

-BURN CYCLE: (not to be confused with Burn Rate or Burn Time).
-A Burn Cycle is burning a candle for four hours, blowing it out, letting it cool and then most likely repeating.
+BURN CYCLE (not to be confused with Burn Rate or Burn Time): burn cycle is burning a candle for four hours, blowing it out, letting it cool, and then most likely repeating.
 This process is mainly used for evaluating wick performance as well as general candle testing.

 CARBON BUILD-UP (also known as Mushrooming): the ball of carbon build-up on a wick.
 This is most common with cotton wicks but not as much with Wooden Wicks.
 To prevent build up on Wooden Wicks be sure to trim the wick and clear any carbon buildup between burns.

 COLD THROW: the amount of fragrance emitted from a candle that is not burning.
 This is unique to each candle maker’s preference.
 Certain waxes have a better cold throw than others.
 For example, 100% Soy Wax has a reputation for not having a very powerful cold throw.

 COLOR: a visual description of the appearance.